 As we see, the financial debt is taking the nature of equity.
 D.E.B.T. is the magic word or key to a success of Home Depot Inc. The more the indebtedness increases, the more the value increases.
 On the given case we see how event the financing structure can become the source of value creation for shareholders and even a strategic competitive advantage of a company.

 Is value creation in your company addressed in a sufficiently advanced way?
 Do you know the specifics and best practices that would fit your company best?
 Does your strategy hide innovative financial & business approaches or you think it is just another block of paper in your drawer?
-Which Joker is about to hit the competitors next?
+Which strategic decision may hit your competitors next?